-In accordance with Section 338.231(3)(b), Florida Statutes, the System collects Toll Administrative Charges on plate-based video bills.
-Due to the growth in toll transactions and the conversion of the Sawgrass Expressway and Veterans Expressway to All-Electronic Tolling, Toll Administrative Charges grew from \$8.5 million for Fiscal Year 2014 to \$15.3 million for Fiscal Year 2015.
+In accordance with Section 338.231(3)(b), Florida Statutes, the Turnpike System collects Toll Administrative Charges on plate-based video bills.
+Due to the growth in toll transactions, Toll Administrative Charges grew from \$20.2 million for Fiscal Year 2017 to \$21.2 million for Fiscal Year 2018.
 Such amounts are designed to offset the related operating costs.